How Man Utd’s eight wonderkids on FM2020 are developing IRL this season

 Another one getting minutes for the senior team in the cup competitions, James Garner has been limited to just one eight-minute cameo off the bench in the Premier League.

-However, he was brought on for Daniel James in United’s last two Europa League matches and has set up goals in back-to-back 5-0 wins over Club Brugge and LASK.
+However, he has shown glimpses of his talent in the Europa League, setting up goals in back-to-back 5-0 wins over Club Brugge and LASK.

-It’s been a source of frustration for many United fans that Angel Gomes has struggled for first-team opportunities this season, with a reported contract dispute rumbling on in the background.
+It’s been a source of frustration for many United fans that Angel Gomes struggled for first-team opportunities in 2019-20, making just three starts in all competitions.

-Talked up as the crown jewel of the academy, Greenwood has been well and truly living up to the hype as he’s steadily getting more and more chances for Solskjaer’s side this season.
+Talked up as the crown jewel of the academy, Greenwood has been well and truly living up to the hype as he’s steadily becoming a first-team regular for Solskjaer’s side this season.